jmarthaller/quiz-app/README.md

 A quiz application built to teach myself TypeScript.
 Utilizes the Open Trivia DB API for quiz information.

-To use the app locally, clone this repo and run:
+To use the app on your machine, clone this repo and run:

 `npm install && npm start`